Updated: Dec 14, 2020

-How are you going to spend the next few work weeks until you take a break for the holiday season?
+How are you going to spend the remaining days of work until you take a break for the holiday season?

 Every year, without fail, the usual pre-Christmas heightened levels of stress and work experienced by most living and working in the southern hemisphere hits.
 Not to be outdone, us family lawyers throw on top of that: urgent applications; clients who have the sense that the world will end if their work is not sorted before the traditional summer holiday shutdown; and the fact all the car parks outside Court are taken up by Christmas shoppers.
 Bah humbug.